cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

 |

-This repository contains Terraform code and Github Actions workflows to deploy and manage a `Tutor <https://docs.tutor.overhang.io/>`_ Kubernetes-managed production installation of Open edX that will automatically scale up, reliably supporting several hundred thousand learners.
+This repository contains a `CookieCutter <https://github.com/cookiecutter/cookiecutter>`_ to create Terraform code and Github Actions workflows that will deploy a `Tutor <https://docs.tutor.overhang.io/>`_ Kubernetes-managed production installation of Open edX that will automatically scale up, reliably supporting anywhere from a few hundred to as many as several hundred thousand learners.

 The Terraform scripts in this repo provide a 1-click means of creating / updating / destroying the following for each environment: